FePhyFoFum/PyPHLAWD/README.md

 To add your own sequences to an analysis, regardless of whether they are supplemental or not, you will want to add your sequences to the database.
 You can have this data in two forms: one file per taxon with sequence data in a fasta format in that file or one file with format `>taxon_name@seq_id`.

 ## Running
-There are two basic ways to run PyPHLAWD:
+There are two basic ways to run PyPHLAWD (the outdir must exist):
 - `python setup_clade.py Dipsacales PHLAWD_DBS/pln.db OUTDIR/`
 - `python setup_clade_bait.py Dipsacales bait_dir/ PHLAWD_DBS/pln.db OUTDIR/`